 Travel represents the cost of travel for Unitaid staff, non-staff participants in meetings and consultants paid by Unitaid.
-Travel expenses include airfare, per diem and other travel related costs.
+Travel expenses include airfare, per diem and other travel-related costs.
 This amount does not include the statutory travel for home leave and education grant that is accounted for within staff and other personnel costs.
-In 2022 travel began to return after the two-year disruption from Covid-19, yet still at 46% of travel reported in 2019.
+In 2022 travel had started to return after the two-year disruption from Covid-19, with regular travel returning in 2023.

-in thousands of US dollars 31-Dec-22 31-Dec-21 Total travel 576 46
+in thousands of US dollars 31-Dec-23 31-Dec-22 Total travel 1 093 576